Tran, Bulgaria: History

 At the end of the 18th century, during the devastation of Ali Pasha of Ioannina, groups from Kostur moved to Tran.
 An Ayan of Breznik, Kara Feizi, in the area of Tran, one of the most successful Kardzhali leaders persecuted the local population.
 After his death, his son Ali Bey took over the administration of the district, from whose arbitrariness he screamed the local population to such an extent that he sent complaints to the central government several times and eventually Ali Bey was removed, handed over to the authorities and killed on the way to Constantinople.

-After the end of the Russo-Turkish War of 1828-1829, the so-called Znepol Uprising broke out in the area of Tran in 1830.
+After the end of the Russo-Turkish War of 1828-1829, the so-called Znepole Uprising broke out in the area of Tran in 1830.
 For a short time, Tran was free, but immediately after that the Ottoman authorities brutally dealt with the rebels.
 In 1871 the Tran Revolutionary Committee was founded in the monastery "Archangel Michael".
 The committee is headed by Dimo Petrichev and Gigo Masalovichki.
 The committee took an active part in the Serbo-Turkish War of 1876.
 The detachments of Simo Sokolov and Grozdan Nasalevski took part in it.
 These two detachments later joined the Russo-Turkish Liberation War of 1877-1878.
 They were joined by the detachment formed by Tako Peev.
 Thus Tran became the centre of the so-called Shop uprising, in the course of which the Tran, Breznik, Radomir and Kjustendil regions were liberated.
 At the end of the Liberation War, Tran came under the temporary rule of Serbia until 1879.
 The Neuilly-sur-Seine Treaty had severe consequences for Tran, with which a large number of settlements were separated from the district and given to Serbia, and others such as Vrabcha, Strezimirovtsi, Bankya (village) and Petachintsi, are literally halved, and even today you can see the houses through which the border passes, dividing them into two - divided yards, cemeteries, as well as many families.